 The TSP provides CRL and OCSP status service.
-Access to these services is provided through the web site "swisssign.net" and the online LDAP directory "directory.swisssign.net".
-The certificate status services provide information on the status of certificates for at least 11 years after the certificate has expired or was revoked.
-The integrity and authenticity of the online status information (OCSP) is protected by a digital signature of the dedicated OCSP responder certificate which is signed from the appropriate issuing CA. The CRL is directly signed by the appropriate issuing CA. Integrity and authenticity of the revocation information is guaranteed by a signature of the CRL or the OCSP response.
+Access to these services is provided through the web site "swisssign.net" and the online LDAP directory.
+The certificate status services provide information on the status of certificates until the expiry date of the last enduser-certificate issued under the Issuing CA. The integrity and authenticity of the online status information (OCSP) is protected by a digital signature of the dedicated OCSP responder certificate which is signed from the appropriate issuing CA. The CRL is directly signed by the appropriate issuing CA. Integrity and authenticity of the revocation information is guaranteed by a signature of the CRL or the OCSP response.

-Before revoking an Issuing CA certificate, the TSP makes sure that all leaf-certificates in the scope of the CRL are either expired or revoked.
-Afterwards, a last CRL will be issued and will be available for download at least 11 years after the expiry date of the last leaf-certificate in scope, not only until the end of the Issuing CA validity.
+Before revoking an Issuing CA certificate, the TSP makes sure that all leaf-certificates in the scope of the CRL are either expired or revoked